 Digital Object Identifier (DOI)

 Wilson, Meghan E.; Boumaza, Imene; and Bowser, Robert, "Measurement Of Cystatin C Functional Activity In The Cerebrospinal Fluid Of Amyotrophic Lateral Sclerosis And Control Subjects" (2013).
-Neurobiology.
+Translational Neuroscience.
 21.